Sarah Thorne: Early life

 Sarah Thorne was born in London in 1836, the eldest of ten children born to Richard Samuel Thorne (1813–1875), an actor and theatre manager who managed the Surrey Theatre, and his wife, Sarah née Rogers (1812–1896).
 Two of her younger brothers were Thomas Thorne, one of the founding managers of London's Vaudeville Theatre, and George Thorne, the singer and actor, best known for his performances in the comic baritone roles of the Savoy Operas with the D'Oyly Carte Opera Company.
 Sarah Thorne made her stage debut aged 12 on 26 December 1848 in a pantomime produced by her father at the Pavilion Theatre, Whitechapel.
 Over the next few years she went on to appear in stock companies all over Great Britain.
 On 6 August 1855 she joined her father's company for the summer season at Margate.

 Thorne then moved to Ireland where she stayed for three seasons, appearing as the leading lady at the Theatre Royal, Dublin as Desdemona in Othello opposite Charles Kean, and playing Lady Macbeth to Gustavus Vaughan Brooke's Macbeth.
 Thorne then toured Ireland and Scotland.
 She married the Irish political author and biographer Thomas Macknight.
-They had two children during their three years together, Edmund (b.
-1860) and Elizabeth (b.
-1862), but due to incompatibility the couple separated soon after the birth of their daughter.
+They had two children during their three years together, Edmund (born 1860) and Elizabeth (born 1862), but due to incompatibility the couple separated soon after the birth of their daughter.